Avoiding Essential Safety Measures Liability During COVID-19

 The VBA states that ‘Non-compliance may result in an infringement notice being issued by Council or the Fire Authority, along with a fine.
 It may also result in prosecution and more substantial fines.
 But, more importantly, non-compliance could place building occupants at risk, as well as passers-by and the occupants of adjoining buildings.’

 You must consult with a registered practitioner for both essential safety measures compliance and inspection schedules.
-You should also discuss your emergency planning requirements to ensure you comfortably meet your obligations.

 We encourage our networks to review their plans and seek consultation to reduce risk and liability.
 Overall, it is a direct responsibility to maintain building and life safety to avoid potential loss and disruption.